-Support for early-stage development of cutting-edge research technologies
+Support for early-stage development of cutting-edge research technologies.
+Co-funded by EPSRC.

 Call status: Open

 Novel technologies continue to revolutionise life sciences research.
-The 2019 TRDF call aims to pump prime the next generation of cutting-edge enabling research technologies with the potential for transformative impact in life sciences research (both biological and biomedical).
-It will support applications for early stage technology development and research into the development of novel techniques and technologies based on new advances in fundamental engineering, physical and life sciences that have the potential to enable transformative step changes in research capability.
-A fast-track peer review process will operate to enable researchers to respond rapidly to emerging challenges and opportunities.
+The 2020 TRDF call aims to pump prime the next generation of cutting-edge enabling research technologies with the potential for transformative impact in biosciences research.
+It will support applications for early stage technology development and research into the development of novel techniques and technologies that have the potential to enable transformative step changes in research capability.

-The call has an indicative total budget of up to £3 million, subject to the quality of the applications received.
+The call has an indicative total budget of up to £2.75 million, subject to the quality of the applications received.
 The budget includes significant co-funding from UKRI-EPSRC.
 Applications must be between 6 and 18 months duration and are not expected to exceed £150K (£187K 100% FEC).

-The aim of the call is to support the early-stage development of cutting edge, high-impact transformative research technologies based on new advances in fundamental engineering, physical and life sciences which are essential to sustaining the vibrancy of life sciences discovery research in the UK.
+The aim of the call is to support the early-stage development of cutting edge, high-impact transformative research technologies, which are essential to sustaining the vibrancy of biosciences discovery research in the UK.
 These technology developments should offer the potential of a step-change in the state-of-the-art for the given field.

 Applications are expected to focus on one or more of the following:

-- Transformative technology development that has the potential to result in innovative and potentially disruptive new technological capabilities applicable to the life sciences.
-This includes technologies with potential broad utility across both biological and biomedical research communities, as well as technologies that may only have utility within one research community
+- Transformative technology development that has the potential to result in innovative and potentially disruptive new technological capabilities applicable to the biosciences.

-- New software tools and algorithms to address key data analysis challenges in life sciences research.
+- New software tools and algorithms to address key data analysis challenges in biosciences research.
 These must demonstrate genuine innovation and originality.

 Proposals in the following areas will not be accepted:

-- Platform technologies that are generically applicable to multiple research domains, rather than life sciences research
+- Platform technologies that are generically applicable to multiple research domains, rather than biosciences research.

 - Large scale infrastructure, or direct application of off-the-shelf technology to research.